CEA-MetroCarac/SWAXSanalysis/README.md

   change the loaded definition in the python script directly.
 - The program can't handle anything other than EDF file with one header and one dataset
 - Azimuthal angle range is behaving weirdly when 0 is not in the range
+- 2 param intensity is still a bit of a work in progress but should work as long as you do not use it with the batch option enabled